 But the guard stood fast.

 Then lo!
-Despite the squires' ire and knights' declaimed disdain,
+Above the squires' ire and knights' declaimed disdain,

 a clatter and clap of hooves was heard, a snap of whip and rein,